zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/providers/azure.md

 ## Connect to your VM instance (Linux)

 These instructions are for Linux-based virtual machines.
-If using a Windows-based virtual machine, please jump to [here](#windows)
+If using a Windows-based virtual machine, please jump to [here](#windows).

 You can connect to the instance with your preferred SSH client.
 For example if using default `azureuser` username:
 ```console